DamageStudios/ringmaster/README.md

 Ringmaster is a tool for Release Management Risk Mitigation.
 It allows release engineers to take a deterministic approach to release management.

+A deterministic system is a conceptual model of the philosophical doctrine of determinism applied to a system for understanding everything that has and will occur in the system, based on the physical outcomes of causality.
+In a deterministic system, every action, or cause, produces a reaction, or effect, and every reaction, in turn, becomes the cause of subsequent reactions.
+The totality of these cascading events can theoretically show exactly how the system will exist at any moment in time.

 Determine how risky the changes are at a meta-level:

 * How big the diff is.
 The size of the diff.
 Bigger = more risky.